IndyVet Philosophy Video

 Pippin jumped down wrongly from his mother's lap.
 Immediately, we noticed impaired mobility.
 By the next afternoon, he was completely paralyzed in his front limbs.
 Being a 12-year-old dog, we thought it was over for Pippin.
 Then, our regular vet referred us to IndyVet.
 Once there, doctors thought he could walk again.
 They were transparent with costs and potential outcomes.
 We opted for surgery.

 With patience, excellent care, and a superb rehabilitation team at IndyVet, we have our boy back after only 1 1/2 months.
-We are so thankful for Dr. Vecchio and his skilled neurosurgery.
+We are so thankful for IndyVet and their skilled neurosurgery.
 The rehab team of Kelly and Karrie were fabulous and hardworking with Pippin.
 The nursing staff was kind and we could call anytime for updates 24 hours a day!

 In September 2014, Tank got loose and was found barely alive and stuck in a tar pit.
 I was in shock.
 My husband called IndyVet that Sunday evening and we rushed Tank to the hospital.
 Several vegetable oil and Dawn dish soap baths were administered.
 After many hours of bathing, I received a phone call that his blood sugar was 20.
 The vet quickly acted to this and his blood sugar began to rise.
 After 3 days, we were able to bring Tank home.
 Both retinas were torn, he had ulcers in his stomach, and chemical burns along his side.
 He took 5 medicines and we gave him eye drops 3 times daily.
 Thanks to your great work, our little guy can see fully and is back to his playful self.
 Thank you so much for everything!